-This guide is meant to help clarify information for students who may be a part of an investigation process at Chapman University.
-Full details of the University investigation process for student matters are described in the Student Policy on Sexual Harassment Prohibited by Title IX and the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 and are discussed online at chapman.edu/consent.
-This guide uses specific terms defined in the Student Policy on Sexual Harassment Prohibited by Title IX and the Student Policy on Sexual Harassment Prohibited by Title IX and the Student Policy on Sexual Harassment Prohibited by Title IX and the Student Policy on Sexual Harassment Prohibited by Senate Bill 493.
+This guide is meant to help clarify information for students who may be a part of a Title IX process at Chapman University.
+Full details of the University investigation process for student matters are described in the Student Sexual Misconduct Policy and are discussed online at chapman.edu/consent.
+This guide uses specific terms defined in the Student Sexual Misconduct Policy and the Student Conduct Code.
+Those terms are defined here, but full definitions can be found in the Student Sexual Misconduct Policy.